Quick Read – Tips for planning Diet in Diabetes

 Timely meals are important.
 If the gap between the meals is more than 3-4 hours, have a healthy mid snack like a whole grain cracker, a fruit, nuts/avocados, yogurt, low-fat non-fried items or buttermilk.
 The same type of snack can be had at bedtime if the gap between dinner and bedtime is more than 3 hours.
 Meals should not be unduly delayed or skipped.
 Also, do not eat very heavily in any single meal.

-Daily at least half-hour of physical activity a day as brisk walking, jogging, swimming, cycling, yoga or aerobics should be part of one’s lifestyle.
-If in a profession involving long hours of sitting, one should get up every 2 hours and take a 5-10 minute walk or do some simple hand and leg stretches.
+Daily, at least half-hour of physical activity as brisk walking, jogging, swimming, cycling, yoga, or aerobics should be part of one’s lifestyle.
+If in a profession involving long hours of sitting, one should get up every 2 hours and take a 5-10 minute walk or do some simple hand and leg stretching.
 Smoking and alcohol are best omitted from lifestyle.

-In type 2 patients Insulin may be prescribed if blood sugar levels are very high at initial presentation, during acute stress periods like surgery/hospitalization, severe weight loss especially in elderly, inability to tolerate side effects of medicines, inadequate sugar control with medicines, and in compromised liver or kidney function.
+In type 2 patients Insulin may be prescribed if blood sugar levels are very high at initial presentation, during acute stress periods like surgery/hospitalization and severe weight loss especially in the elderly, or due to inability to tolerate side effects of medicines, inadequate sugar control with medicines, and in compromised liver or kidney function.

 Regular blood sugar monitoring is most important and patients may also be recommended SMBG (Self Monitoring of Blood Glucose) by home-based/portable glucometers on a daily basis or certain days/week.
 The latest technology available is CGM-Continuous Glucose Monitoring which is non-invasive and enables one to know the sugar levels anytime along with trends and ranges over time.